alemar11/ios-watchos-tvos-macos-resources/README.md

 * [BugReportKit](https://github.com/rahuljiresal/BugReportKit/tree/master/Example/BugReportKit)
 * [CZWeatherKit](https://github.com/comyarzaheri/CZWeatherKit) - A Simple Cocoa Weather Library.
 * [DBPrivacyHelper](https://github.com/danielebogo/DBPrivacyHelper) - Quick tool to explain the right place to enable your privacy settings.
-* [HelperLibrary](https://github.com/rondinellimorais/HelperLibrary) - The HelperLibrary framework is a static library iOs simple that contains all the implementation of the silly and repetitive work you have to do every time you create a new iOS / OSX project. `☓`
+* [HelperLibrary](https://github.com/rondinellimorais/HelperLibrary) - The HelperLibrary framework is a static library iOs simple that contains all the implementation of the silly and repetitive work you have to do every time you create a new iOS / OSX project. `macOS`
 * [MBObjectPoolManager](https://github.com/MBKwon/MBObjectPoolManager) - MBObjectPoolManager is best way to reuse your objects in your project.
 You can save a memory reusing objects.
 * [ORSSerialPort](https://github.com/armadsen/ORSSerialPort) - Serial port library for Objective-C and Swift OS X apps.
 * [SmileWeather](https://github.com/liu044100/SmileWeather) - A library for Search & Parse the weather data from Wunderground & Openweathermap conveniently.